MicrosoftDocs/connected-spaces/articles/known-issues.md

 # Known issues with Dynamics 365 Connected Store

+## Newly created store doesn’t appear in Store list

+If you have a slow network connection, and if you create a store, the store may not immediately appear in the Store list.
+Select the **Refresh** button at the top of the page to update the Store list.

 ## In the Contoso sample store, hourly data breakdown in the Daily view is unavailable

 If you select a single day to view, there will be a single data point.
 Higher granularity hourly data will be available in a future product update.